 - Sweetened condensed milk

-- Graham cracker crust.
+- Graham cracker crust

-- Add in your lemon juice and vanilla.
+Add in your lemon juice and vanilla.

-- Spread into pie crust.
+Spread that cheesecake filling into the pie crust.

 Oh my.
 Look how pretty that pie is!

 Return this to the refrigerator to firm up some more until ready to serve.
 I love using this pie server!
 The edging makes it so much easier to serve up!

 Isn’t it time you made this pie for someone you love?

 Store leftover pie in an airtight container in the fridge for up to 3 days.
 But please note that the pie filling will eventually bleed into the cheesecake layer the longer it sits in the fridge.
 It’ll still taste good, it just won’t look as pretty!

 - This is a soft pie.
 It won’t get firm so keep it in the refrigerator and serve cold.
 Some readers have also mentioned that you can also double the cream cheese to keep it from being runny.